Quake (video game): Gameplay

 In Quakes single-player mode, players explore levels, facing monsters and finding secret areas before reaching an exit.
 Switches or keys open doors, and reaching the exit takes the player to the next level.
 Before accessing an episode, there is a set of three pathways with easy, medium, and hard skill levels.
 The fourth skill level, "Nightmare", was described by the game manual to be "so bad that the entry is hidden, so people won't wander in by accident".
+The game has no dedicated "use" key; players instead physically push against objects to activate them.

+The player can wield up to 8 weapons, but will always carry at least an axe and a shotgun.
+Four separate ammo pools are carried: shells, nails, rockets, and cells, with each used for different weapons.
+Like Doom, power-ups can be found and used for a short duration.
+Among them are the Ring of Shadows, granting invisibility, the Pentagram of Protection, granting invulnerability, and the Quad Damage, which quadruples every weapons' damage.
+Armor comes in three tiers and grants both durability and effectiveness, and each armor blocks the same percentage of damage regardless of durability.

-Quakes single-player campaign is organized into four individual episodes with seven to eight levels in each (including one secret level per episode, one of which is a "low gravity" level that challenges the player's abilities in a different way).
+Quakes single-player campaign is organized into four individual episodes with seven to eight levels in each (including one secret level per episode; episode one's secret level has very low gravity).
 If the player's character dies, they must restart at the beginning of that level.
 The game may be saved at any time in the PC versions and between levels in the console versions.
 Upon completing an episode, the player is returned to the hub "START" level, where another episode can be chosen.
+Although the manual recommends playing them in order, episodes may be completed in any sequence.
 Each episode starts the player from scratch, without any previously collected items.
-Episode one (which formed the shareware or downloadable demo version of Quake) has the most traditional layout with a boss in the last level.
+Episode one (which formed the shareware or downloadable demo version of Quake) is the only episode with a traditional boss at the end; the other three episodes have no bosses.
 The ultimate objective at the end of each episode is to recover a magic rune.
-After all of the runes are collected, the floor of the hub level opens up to reveal an entrance to the "END" level which contains a final puzzle.
+After all of the runes are obtained, the floor of the hub level opens up to reveal an entrance to the "END" level, leading to the game's final boss.